Minimal Time Robust Control for Two Superconducting Qubits: Non-Robust Time Optimization

-Before investigating robust optimal control with minimum time, it is instructive to look at the time minimization without robustness.
+Before investigating time optimization for robust optimal control, it is useful to examine time minimization without robustness.
 As in almost all quantum control problems, solutions to time-optimization formulations are local.
-There are a variety of methods for finding local minimal time solutions, e.g. including the gate time in the cost function to penalize long gate times \cite{CQuant}, or plotting the fidelity as a function of time \cite{Egger2013, Sorensen2016, Kirchhoff2018}.
-Here the latter is used, where many random initial conditions for each time point are run and this process is repeated for all time points in the range.
-As the current resolution of state-of-the-art AWGs is 0.5\,ns, this is chosen as the resolution of the time stepped control pulses.
-Therefore as time increases, so does the dimension of the control.
+There are a variety of methods for finding local minimal time solutions.
+In simpler systems, a quantum speed limit can be derived using analytical methods.
+These speed limits are unique to the system of interest and the desired operation.
+However, for the multi-level systems in question, numerical methods are required to find the minimal operation time, for example, by including the gate time in the cost function to penalize long gate times ~\cite{dalessandro_introduction_2021}, or by plotting fidelity as a function of time ~\cite{kirchhoff_optimized_2018}.
+We adopted the latter strategy, running multiple optimizations from random initializations over a range of pulse durations to identify the shortest times required for high-fidelity operations.

-To make the initial search the simulations are run for each time points from $1$ ns to $100$\,ns, in increments of $1$/,ns.
-For every time point, $20$ random guesses are made for the initial starting point for the search; the SCP algorithm is then run until either the maximum number of iterations is reached or the maximum fidelity for that search is reached.
-Figure \ref{MaxFidInset} displays a logarithmic plot of the infidelity of the maximum and average fidelity of the 20 randoms runs against the time of the gate.

-Figure \ref{fig:AveMaxZoomsTransmon} shows that after $40$\,ns the maximum and average fidelities at all time points are $\mathcal{F}>0.99$.
-Further, after ~$80$\,ns the maximum fidelity is $\mathcal{F}>0.9999$, while after ~$95$\,ns the average fidelity is also $\mathcal{F}>0.9999$.
-Comparing with the state-of-the-art implementation in \cite{Sheldon2016} this is approximately a factor 4 improvement in the duration of the gate for the same fidelity with a higher fidelity value achievable in less the $100$\,ns; a value that is important for fault-tolerant quantum computation \cite{Aharonov2008}.